Alexandre Avril: Immigration

 In April and May 2024, Avril posted a message on his Facebook page about the murder of Matisse Marchais, a 15-year-old inhabitant of Châteauroux.
 He linked the murder to what he called "mass immigration".
 He was supported by far-right activists.

 Several local elected people protested against this post.
 Arguing it was "disrespectful" to use the murder history in "political goal".
 He responded that "the role of politics is to draw conclusions from what happens.
 If no conclusion is drawn from the dramas, then the world will never improve".

-A few days letter, both mayors of Salbris and Lamotte-Beuvron sended letters to each other about a center for asylum-seekers.
+A few days letter, both mayors of Salbris and Lamotte-Beuvron sent letters to each other about a center for asylum-seekers.
 The second one said he was schocked by Avril words.

 Laicity

-In December 2024, he falsely accused a professor on X (ex-Twitter) of reporting a failure to comply secularism in a Salbris school.
-Hateful comments came from far-right accounts.
+In December 2024, he accused a professor on X (ex-Twitter) of reporting a failure to comply secularism in a Salbris school because of a Saint Nicholas Day gathering he organised for the children of his town.